- Home

 Reporting sexual assault

-There are a number of support and reporting options for LGBTIQ+ people who have been sexually assaulted.
+There are a number of support and reporting options for LGBTQIA+ people who have been sexually assaulted.
 They include:

 QPS Alternative Reporting Option

-LGBTIQ+ people are subjected to vilification due to the community’s lack of awareness and/or bias about their actual or perceived sexuality, gender identify or natural variations to physical or biological sex characteristics.
-Not only is vilification against the law, it can also have long lasting effects on LGBTIQ+ people’s health, safety, and wellbeing.
+LGBTQIA+ people are subjected to vilification due to the community’s lack of awareness and/or bias about their actual or perceived sexuality, gender identify or natural variations to physical or biological sex characteristics.
+Not only is vilification against the law, it can also have long lasting effects on LGBTQIA+ people’s health, safety, and wellbeing.

 There are two types of vilification offences within the Anti-Discrimination Act 1991 (Qld), one civil and one criminal.
 The first of these offences is section 124A of the Act, ‘Vilification on grounds of race, religion, sexuality or gender identity unlawful,’ which provides civil remedies and is dealt with by the Queensland Human Rights Commission (QHRC).